glic3rinu/passlib/docs/lib/passlib.hash.scram.rst

 the other digests will generally be stronger ones (e.g. SHA2-256).

-None-the-less, since PBKDF2 is sufficiently collision-resistant on it's own, any pre-image weakenesses found in SHA1 should be mitigated by the PBKDF2-HMAC-SHA1 wrapper; and should have no flaws outside of brute-force attacks on PBKDF2-HMAC-SHA1.
+None-the-less, since PBKDF2 is sufficiently collision-resistant on its own, any pre-image weaknesses found in SHA1 should be mitigated by the PBKDF2-HMAC-SHA1 wrapper; and should have no flaws outside of brute-force attacks on PBKDF2-HMAC-SHA1.